RightsCon Participation and Privacy

 RightsCon is a public event, meaning that anyone can register and attend.
 While this public registration allows us to be inclusive and representative of diverse voices, we recognize, on the other hand, the potential implications this may have for participants who have taken considerable risk to be present and participate.

-In order to facilitate a shared space that is safe and productive, we will provide specific guidelines on how to engage ahead of every convening.
+In order to facilitate a shared space that is safe and productive, we will provide specific guidelines on how to stay safe and engage ahead of each convening.

 Privacy

-During in-person RightsCon summits, participants are issued a RightsCon badge upon arrival that include their first name, last name, and affiliation.
-People can choose a red lanyard to explicitly request that their participation not be documented or made public.
+During in-person RightsCon summits, participants are issued a RightsCon badge upon arrival that include – as provided in their registration form – their first name, last name, and affiliation.
+We require participant badges to be visible at all times.
+Participants without a badge will be barred from entering the summit space and attending sessions.
+People can choose a red lanyard to explicitly request that their participation not be documented or made public in any way, including on the first (ground) floor.

 In an online setting, participants will not have different colored lanyards, and as a result, we request all participants refrain from filming, photographing, or posting on social media about any other participant without their express permission.

-In every session, moderators or organizers will announce the level of privacy expected from participants, which may range from open attribution, to Chatham House rules, to no attribution.
+In every session, we ask that facilitators announce the level of privacy expected from participants, which may range from open attribution, to Chatham House rule, to no attribution.
 All participants should listen to and respect these guidelines.

 Suspending or Revoking Participation

-While RightsCon is open by design, we do reserve the right to revoke access, confiscate credentials, temporarily pause access to the platform, or otherwise deny entry or restrict entry to RightsCon spaces, at any time.
+While RightsCon is open by design, we do reserve the right to revoke access, confiscate credentials, temporarily pause access to the platform, or otherwise restrict or deny entry to RightsCon spaces, at any time.
 We may take these steps in the event that an individual or their organization:

-• presents an unacceptable threat or risk to any member of the RightsCon community, including Access Now staff members and partners;
+• presents a significant and immediate threat or risk to any member of the RightsCon community, including Access Now staff members and partners;

-• is found to be in violation of our Code of Conduct;
+• is found to be in violation of our Code of Conduct or our event policies;

-• is involved in illegal, unethical, or violent activity, or
+• is involved in illegal, privacy-violating, or violent activity, that jeopardizes the safety of the participant during and beyond the summit;

 • otherwise acts contrary to our values.